AI Assisted analysis is here. Discover the latest updates! Check Now

 Sometimes web pages may have loading issues caused by problems with the internet connection, browsers, server, or web page.

 3. Need to reset the site state Another scenario involves issues with interactive elements such as forms, graphics, or buttons.
-Refreshing the site can help reset the page state and improve the page's interactivity.
+Refreshing the site might temporarily help reset the page state if users encounter user frustration, but frequent need for it signals deeper issues.

 These are just three points that may or may not hinder access to a web page or pages to some degree.
 However, let's take a closer look at each of them.

 A potential customer visits your store for the first time.
 They arrived thanks to an advertising event.
 Interested in the product, they refresh the page and try to add the item to their cart.
 Clicking on the CTA results in an error.
 The user wants a reload button.
 He refreshes the page several times, but without success.
-The same problem appears each time they refresh a page.
+The same problem appears each time, breaking the conversion path.

 Sometimes the solution is to clear your browser’s cache or so-called cookies, which allow you to analyze user behaviour.
 However, does every user know about it?
-Aren't there other ways to control page refresh and solve them?
+Aren't there other ways to control page performance and solve them?
 Of course there are.
-Check below how to analyze refresh.

 Cookie monster website.png